hazelweakly/hazelweakly.me/src/blog/you-have-one-voice.md

 How many people grow up having to learn how to lose the accent they were born with in order to be taken seriously in the tech field?
 How many people in developing countries are going to get relegated to being viewed as trash off-shore keyboard monkeys because that's all the "hot and trendy" tech market thinks they're good for?

-How many legitimate, wonderful, brilliant people are we going to massacre at the alter of elitism and tech exceptionalism before we realize that we're destroying all of the humanity in world for the sake of nothing?
+How many legitimate, wonderful, brilliant people are we going to massacre at the alter of elitism and tech exceptionalism before we realise that we're destroying all of the humanity in world for the sake of nothing?

 **Cut it out, already.**
 People are people, we're all one group, and we're all on the same fucking planet.